Miserlou/NoDB/README.md

 ## Usage

-#### Warning!
+### Warning!
-_NoDB is **insecure by **default**, as it uses `cPickle` under the hood.
-Do not use it for untrusted data without setting `serializer` to `"json"!`_
+_NoDB is **insecure by default**!_ Do not use it for untrusted data before setting `serializer` to `"json"`!_

-NoDB is super easy to use.
+**NoDB** is super easy to use.
 You make a NoDB object, point it to your bucket and tell it what field you want to index on.
 After that, you can save and load literally anything you want, whenever you want.

 ```python
 # Set it up